crypto-com/thaler-multisig-demo/README.md

 $ npm run start -- --port 4201
 ```

 Once the backend and the frontend are running, you can navigate to http://localhost:4201/ and interact with the web interface.
+See also the [graphical instruction](https://github.com/crypto-com/multisig-demo/tree/master/frontend) for PoGSD demo frontend

 ## Use case example